 Recently, my folks returned from an extended stay at my sister’s.
 She lives in the greater Omaha, Nebraska, area.
-The plan was for my folks to take Amtrak’s California Zephyr from Omaha to Chicago, Illinois.
-In Chicago, they would transfer to the Hiawatha, and that train would take them to Sturtevant, where I would pick them up.
+My folks planned to take Amtrak’s California Zephyr from Omaha to Chicago, Illinois.
+They would transfer to the Hiawatha in Chicago, and that train would take them to Sturtevant, where I would pick them up.

 My dad said they were fine, and my mother gave a typical mom response, “it is up to you.”
-Now, knowing my mom is a nervous traveler, I realized I should dig a little deeper, so I then asked, “what would make you happy?”
-She then admitted, if I came to Chicago, she would feel better, and she and my dad would appreciate it.
+Knowing my mom is a nervous traveler, I realized I should dig a little deeper, so I asked, “what would make you happy?”
+She then admitted that she would feel better if I came to Chicago, and she and my dad would appreciate it.

-Their train was coming in early, which means there was a chance for them to take the earlier train.
-Depending on how early it got in, it could be too tight to do it at the station, so they would need to call Amtrak.
-Typically, in non-pandemic times, they could have used their tickets on an earlier Hiawatha, but currently, that is not the case.
+Their train was coming in early, which meant there was a chance for them to take the earlier train.
+Depending on how early it got in, it could be too tight to do at the station, so they would need to call Amtrak.
+Typically, in non-pandemic times, they could have used their tickets on an earlier Hiawatha, but that is not the case.

 Knowing the Hiawatha schedule, I knew I did not have much time to put this trip together, a little more than an hour.
 I also needed to buy my tickets quickly.

-I logged into my Amtrak account, put in my station codes, and up came something I did not plan on.
-My train was sold out!
+I logged into my Amtrak account, put in my station codes, and up came something I did not plan on; my train showed sold out!

 Why did I pick Greyhound?

-I planned on taking Amtrak down because it is quicker, easier, and got me to where I needed to go and start where I needed to end up, Sturtevant depot.
+I planned to take Amtrak down because it was quicker and got me to where I needed to go and start where I needed to end up at Sturtevant depot.